siusoon/The-Spinning-Wheel-of-Life/README.md

 4/ Turn on Processing and run SpiningWheelofLife

 #Procedures on Pi
-1/ use 'sudo ./processing' to turn on processing
+1/ use 'sudo processing' to turn on processing

 #Configurable items in the program
 1/ self ip address (use the command 'ifconfig' in Pi)